 Been having a difficult time getting my galileo gen 2 up and running.

 I simply need a yocto image with a standard build toolset (gcc, ..) and the ability to install deb/rpm/(smart?)/(ipk?) packages if possible.
-I will be needing to create my own packages containing go binaries that I plan to cross-compile using gccgo.

 1. Does such a yocto image exist, or do I need to build it using `bitbake`?
 I am under the impression that you need to bitbake your own image if you want the smart package manager or to have deb/rpm support.
 Is this true?